-Twenty years ago Giovanni Rava and his wife Elena Bassignana acquired an 18th century vabandoned villa named La Casaccia and gradually restored the main building and brought back into production the impressive subterranean cellar excavated into the local volcanic rock.
+Twenty years ago Giovanni Rava and his wife Elena Bassignana acquired an 18th century vabandoned villa named La Casaccia and gradually restored the main building and brought back into production the impressive subterranean cellar excavated into the local sedimentary rock.
 The cellar was soon equipped with a line of stainless steel tanks and a bottling unit, and the vineyard converted to organic farming.

 La Casaccia specializes in the production of Piedmont’s minor native varieties Grignolino and Freisa, and is certified organic by CCPB [Controllo e Certificazione Prodotti Biologici].
 Bearing aromatic resemblance as well as a genetic relation to the prized Nebbiolo variety, Freisa and Grignolino both yield light to medium-bodied reds rich in floral and spicy aromas, low in alcohol and ideal as everyday table wines.

 Giovanni and Elena produce wine on their own at La Casaccia, with the periodical assistance of Dott.
 Giuliano Noe’; as for the chemical analysis required to ensure the organoleptic stability of the wines.
 La Casaccia Barbera ‘Giuanin’, Grignolino ‘Poggeto’ and Freisa ‘Monfiorenza’ are made from 18 to 5 years old, every few years they plant a new vineyard, vinified in stainless steel and fermented with ambient yeasts.
 The aromas found in the glass originate entirely from the native grapes and the limey soil of the Monferrato region of Piedmont.